AaltoSciComp/scicomp-docs/triton/ref/connecting.rst

        <https://www.aalto.fi/en/services/vdiaaltofi-how-to-use-aalto-virtual-desktop-infrastructure>`__.
      * Whole Internet

-   * * :doc:`Jupyter </triton/apps/jupyter>`
-     * Since April 2024 Jupyter is part of Open OnDemand, see below.
-Use the "Jupyter" app to get same environment as before.  :doc:`More info </triton/apps/jupyter>`.
-     * See the corresponding OOD section

    * * :doc:`Open OnDemand </triton/usage/ood>`
      * https://ondemand.triton.aalto.fi, Web-based interface to the
        cluster.
 Also known as OOD.
 Includes shell access, GUI, data transfer, Jupyter and a number of GUI applications like Matlab etc.  :doc:`More info </triton/usage/ood>`.
      * Whole internet

+   * * :doc:`Jupyter </triton/apps/jupyter>`
+     * Since April 2024 Jupyter is part of Open OnDemand, see above.
+Use the "Jupyter" app to get same environment as before.  :doc:`More info </triton/apps/jupyter>`.
+     * See Open OnDemand above

    * * :doc:`VS Code / Codium desktop </triton/apps/vscode>`
      * With the "Remote-SSH" extension it can provide shell access and